franzenzenhofer/f19n-obtrusive-livetest/README.md

 ### What is it?

-It's a sandboxed, extendable testing chrome extension and framework!
-It runs pre-defined and custom tests on each page that you visit.
+It's a sandboxed, extendable live-testing chrome extension and framework!
+It runs pre-defined and custom tests on each page that you visit and delivers direct visual feedback.

 ![Sample Output](https://raw.githubusercontent.com/franzenzenhofer/f19n-obtrusive-livetest/master/promotion/sample-output-2.png)

+It has multiple pre-defined rules currently targeting SEO, webperformance and social media best practices.

 ### What does it do?

 The extension collects the whole lifecycle of a pageload (http-headers, onpageload, onDOMready, ...) in an object, then it executes javascript functions against this object and returns testing feedback.

-It has multiple pre-defined rules currently targeting SEO and webperformance best practices.

-See  [/src/public/default-rules](/src/public/default-rules) for a list of what currently gets tested.
+See [/src/public/default-rules](/src/public/default-rules) for a list of what currently tested by default.
+All rules can be inspeced, disabled/enabled.
+New default rules are regularly added.

 See [/sample-rules/sample.page-object-25112017.json](https://raw.githubusercontent.com/franzenzenhofer/f19n-obtrusive-livetest/master/sample-rules/sample-page-object-25112017.json) to see what data of the pageload lifecycle gets collected.